-13 Best Places to visit in December in India – Beyond Goa
+17 Best Places to Visit in December in India that’s Worth the Hype

-December is knocking the door and so is the winter vacation.
-It’s time to take out those woolens which lie in the cabinets under your bed rest of the year.
-And it’s time to find out the best places to visit in December in India.
+Winter is knocking the door and it's time to head to the tropics.
+For Indians, it’s time to take out those woolens which lie in the cabinets under your bed rest of the year.
+And it’s time to find out the best places to visit in winter in India.

-Best places to visit in December in India for Sea-lovers
+Best Places to Visit in December in India for a Beach Vacation

 1. Andaman and Nicobar Islands